umami-dev/interview/README.md

 ### How do I submit my solution?

+Please follow these steps to submit your work:

-1. Push your code to a personal repository.
-GitHub or GitLab are preferred.
+1.  **Create a new, public repository** on your personal GitHub or GitLab account.
-2. The repository must be public.
-This is a strict requirement so our team can review your code without needing to create a new account.
+2.  **Copy the assignment code** into your new repository.
+You can do this by cloning our repository and pushing it to your new one, or by downloading the code as a ZIP and committing it.
-3. Email the link to your repository to the person who sent you the assignment.
+3.  **Email the link** to your personal repository to the person who sent you the assignment.

+**Important:** Please **do not fork our repository or open a pull request**.
+We use pull requests to manage and update the assignments, not to review candidate submissions.

 ### What happens after I submit?